Practicalbutterfly5/ytdl/README.md

    It will automatically download these Termux packages- ffmpeg, python, youtube-dl, atomicparsley, git (Approx. download size 80 Mb), and clone ytdl repo.

-2. Tasker will open automatically and prompt to import ytdl profile.
+2. Tasker will open automatically and prompt to import ytdl project.
 If it doesn't, import project manually from /sdcard/Tasker/ytdl/ytdl.prj.xml

 3. Launch the ytdl_Initial_Setup task and configure your preferences.
 Re-run this task if you want to change any setting in future.